mobxjs/mobx/docs/refguide/observable.md

 The `observable` annotation can also be called as a function to make an entire object observable at once.
 The `source` object will be cloned and all members will be made observable, similar to how it would be done by `makeAutoObservable`.
 Likewise, an `overrides` map can be provided to specify the annotations of specific members.
-See the above code block for an example.
+Check out the above code block for an example.

 The object returned by `observable` will be a Proxy, which means that properties that are added later to the object will be picked up and made observable as well (except when [proxy usage](../refguide/configure.md#proxy-support) is disabled).

 The `observable` method can also be called with collections types like [arrays](../refguide/api.md#observablearray), [Maps](../refguide/api.md#observablemap) and [Sets](../refguide/api.md#observableset).
-Those will be cloned as well and converted into their observable counterpart.
+Those will be cloned as well and converted into their observable counterparts.

 <details id="observable-array"><summary>Observable array example<a href="#observable-array" class="tip-anchor"></a></summary>